 Canvas works exceptionally well with 3rd party tools such as Panopto, Kaltura, Respondus, Zoom, and more.
-By Summer 2022, we plan to have all vital 3rd party tools in Canvas courses for use by faculty.
+As of Summer 2022, we have most major 3rd party tools in Canvas courses for use by faculty.

 How can I prepare for this change and know what to do?

-No action is needed from faculty or students right now.
-More information will be announced on this website and from your division in Spring 2022.
+For faculty, contact your division’s teaching and learning center if you haven’t heard about their plan for Fall 2022.
 If you would like to stay up to date on the project, sign up for our mailing list.
 We will send emails that include LMS project updates, announcements, and important information.